 A far cry from the metropolis of neighbouring Davos this unassuming and welcoming resort is seamlessly linked via gondola to the extensive Parsenn ski area and just a short bus ride to the sunny and quiet Madrisa area.
 The snow train is also included on the lift pass – an experience in itself.
 A novel way to reach the more distant mountains around Davos.

-Set in the beautiful Prattigau valley, Klosters enchants visitors with its attractive buildings, traditional alpine atmosphere, long runs and impressive backdrop.
-Often thought of as an exclusive destination, made famous by the British Royal Family – in reality there is restaurants to suit every budget and the resort retains a friendly, understated Swiss charm.
+Set in the beautiful Prattigau valley, Klosters enchants visitors with its attractive buildings, traditional alpine atmosphere, long runs with impressive backdrops.
+Often thought of as an exclusive destination, made famous by the British Royal Family – in reality, there are restaurants to suit every budget and the resort retains a friendly, understated Swiss charm.

 The Klosters ski area is combined with the neighbouring town of Davos and together they form the Davos Klosters ski area offering around 320km of pistes across five main mountains.